TheMarlboroMan/js-tile-mapper/README.md

 - Import optional data too.
 - Use arrow functions to preserve class scope.
 - Import level from file (instead of copy / paste)
+- Reorder tables (set as previous, set as next).
+- Nor opacity nor tilesets are chosen on importing a map.

 # Credits: